Skip to main content

 Submit your portfolio to the WVU School of Art & Design

-• MA in Game Design: Portfolio; Up to 5 representative samples of your work with a total viewing duration of no longer than 60 minutes, including interactive projects, game prototypes, game components, graphic imagery, virtual environments, virtual character studies, photographs, or video documentation of the same.
+Portfolio can include up to 5 representative samples of your work with a total viewing duration of no longer than 60 minutes, including interactive projects, game prototypes, game components, graphic imagery, virtual environments, virtual character studies, photographs, or video documentation of the same.

 After your WVU application has been submitted, the School of Art & Design will notify you and the Office of Admissions of the results of your portfolio review.
+Applicants may be required to take additional course work after careful review of undergraduate transcripts.

 Apply Now